casdoor/casdoor-website/docs/user/multi-factor-authentication.md

 ![totp](/img/user/mfa/mfa_totp.png)

+When you add your account to an authenticator app, the account name will show the organization's display name (or organization name if no display name is set).
+This helps you identify which organization the TOTP code belongs to when managing multiple accounts.

 1. In the "Verify Code" step, do one of the following:

    - Scan the QR code with your mobile device's app.
 After scanning, the app displays a six-digit code that you can enter on Casdoor.